murphyed/Memory/README.md

 Singly linked list:
 is a data structure that consists of a sequence of nodes, each of which contains a value and a reference to the next node in the list.
 The first node is called the head of the list, and the last node's reference points to null.

+# Issues
+1. website needs to be repsonsive for mobile as well as large screens.
+2. Figure out mobile functionality for the hover aspect of the linked-list.